After a cooler (and wetter) than usual spring, it feels like summer weather is finally here… and with it come all my usual hot-weather cravings.

 All you need to make your own labneh is literally three things: good-quality yogurt, good kosher salt, and patience.
 From there, you can serve it just as it is, or dress it up with a drizzle of olive oil and some fresh toppings.

 I usually use a good-quality cow’s milk yogurt as the base for my homemade labneh, mostly because it’s so readily available at the supermarket.

 However, this year I decided to experiment a little by using Hewitt Dairy goat’s milk yogurt instead, and let me tell you… once you go goat, you never, ummm… well, you know what I mean.

-I was a little leery at first, because I don’t particularly like the flavour of straight-up goat milk.
+I was a little leery of using goat’s milk yogurt at first, because I’ve learned the hard way that I don’t particularly like the flavour of straight-up goat milk.

-However, the yogurt-making process tames the goaty funk, and leaves just a little extra tartness that carries through to the finished labneh.
+However, there’s something about the yogurt-making process that tames the goaty funk, and leaves just a little extra tartness that carries through to the finished labneh.
 Basically, if you’re a fan chevre or other soft goat cheeses, you will love this.

 That’s usually often enough for me to call dinner, but a few slices of dry-cured sausage or your favourite paté are also nice if you want something a little more robust.

 Add a glass of wine and a shady spot in the backyard, and you’ve got yourself a summer spread fit for a king… or perhaps just a really lucky goatherd.

 Disclosure: I am part of the PTPA Brand Ambassador Program with Gay Lea, and received compensation as part of my affiliation with this group.
 The opinions on this blog are my own.

 Labneh is as easy to make as it is delicious!
 I like the extra-tangy flavour that comes from goat’s milk yogurt, but the same technique works beautifully with any kind of full-fat plain yogurt.